 The Bank Capital Group is a leading financial institution in Central and Eastern Europe with its head office in Warsaw.
 PKO Bank Polski, the group's parent company, is a joint stock company listed on the Warsaw Stock Exchange since 2004.
 It is the largest commercial bank in Poland in terms of the value of assets and equity, the value of loans and deposits, the size of its distribution network, and the number of customers and employees.
-The bank is an universal deposit and credit bank serving individuals and legal entities.
-It provides financial services and customer care at branches, agencies, and using modern online and mobile banking systems.
+The bank operates as a universal deposit and credit bank institution, serving both individuals and legal entities.
+It provides financial services and customer support at branches, agencies, and using modern online and mobile banking systems.
 In 2022, it opened its first branch in Metaversum.
-The bank serves the largest number of retail customers, which makes it play a special role in educating customers by enabling them to take advantage of new products and new access channels to the financial services offered.
+The bank carters to the largest number of retail customers, playing a pivotal role in educating customers by enabling them to take advantage of new products and new access channels to the financial services offered.

-The bank earns income from interest, fees and commissions and other sources.
-It uses the income earned to finance its operating expenses.
-It distributes profits to shareholders to the extent permitted by financial supervisory institutions.
-In addition to financial returns, the Bank seeks to generate benefits for the economy, the environment and local communities.
+The bank generates income from interest, fees, commissions, and other sources, utilizing it to cover operating expenses and distributing profits to shareholders within regulatory limits of financial supervisory institutions.
+In addition to financial returns, the Bank seeks to generate value for the economy, the environment, and local communities.
 The sustainable dimension of the business in all areas is included in the new strategy for 2023-2025.

-The management structure of PKO Bank Polski S.A. and its subsidiaries is based on standard, market-based management principles.
-The Bank's organisational structure is divided into 9 areas, which reflect the Bank's spheres of activity.
+The governance structure of PKO Bank Polski S.A. and its subsidiaries is based on standard, market-based governing principles.
+The Bank's organisational structure is divided into 8 areas, which reflect the Bank's spheres of activity.

 Customers of PKO Bank Polski in the retail segment Customers in the corporate and investment segment

 The Group stands out in the Polish market for its strong financial performance, which ensures its stable and secure growth.
-At the end of 2022, the bank was the largest company listed on the WSE, with a value of PLN 38 billion at the end of the year.
-The results of the European stress tests confirm that PKO Bank Polski is one of the safest banks in Europe.
+At the end of 2023, the bank was the largest company listed on the WSE, with a value of PLN 62,9 billion at the end of the year.

 [GRI 2-28] The Bank is a member of numerous industry and regional organisations (e.g. the Association of Polish Banks, the CFA Institute) and a number of business organisations such as chambers of commerce and business associations (e.g. the Association of Stock Exchange Issuers, the Association of Entrepreneurs and Employers).